bytecodealliance/cargo-component/README.md

 `wit-bindgen` even provides procedural macros to generate the bindings "inline" with the component's source code.

-Unlike `wit-bindgen`, `cargo component` doesn't use procedural macros or a `build.rs` file to generate bindings.
-Instead, it generates them into external crates that are automatically provided to the Rust compiler when building your component's project.

-This approach does come with some downsides, however.
-Commands like `cargo metadata` and `cargo check` used by many tools (e.g.
-`rust-analyzer`) simply don't work because they aren't aware of the generated bindings.
-That is why replacement commands such as `cargo component metadata` and `cargo component check` exist.
+Like `wit-bindgen`, `cargo component` uses a procedural macro to generate bindings.
+However, bindings are generated based on the resolved dependencies from `Cargo.toml` rather than parsing a local definition of the component's interface.

 The hope is that one day (in the not too distant future...) that WebAssembly components might become an important part of the Rust